-Dahlia Tuber Disease
+Dahlia Tuber FAQ

-Leafy gall is also known as Rhodococcus fascians, and crown gall is also known as Agrobacterium.
+Oregon State University is the only lab in the United States that tests for leafy gall, while other university labs can test for crown gall pathogens.
+Leafy gall is known as Rhodococcus fascians, and crown gall is also known as Agrobacterium.

 Keep in mind...